Viki-coding/Guess-the-Flag-Quiz/README.md

 <b>Answer Options</b>
-When the user moves their mouse accross the potential answers the mouse cursor changes to a hand, indicating to the user that you click on your guess.
-Once an answer is clicked on and selected the user gets feedback that their answer has been registered and turns yellow, shorlty after the guess will either turn red or green to let the user know whether their answer is right or wrong.
-Shorlty after the next flag and potential answers is loaded automaticallly reducing the amount of clicks a user has to do to progress through the game.
+When the user moves their mouse across the potential answers the mouse cursor changes to a hand, indicating to the user that you click on your guess.
+Once an answer is clicked on and selected the user gets feedback that their answer has been registered and turns yellow, shortly after the guess will either turn red or green to let the user know whether their answer is right or wrong.
+Shortly after the next flag and potential answers is loaded automatically reducing the amount of clicks a user has to do to progress through the game.

 <img width="300" alt="Screenshot 2024-09-18 at 20 18 46" src="https://github.com/user-attachments/assets/56184310-3e99-4080-a359-1053882c6043">